scleradb/scleradb.github.io/docsrc/sclerasql/sqlextdataaccess.md

 The resulting table can also be aggregated over, joined with other base or virtual tables, and so on, just like a base table or a view.

-<a class="anchor" name="sclera-stockticker"></a>
-## Accessing Web Services
-Sclera can provide access to data provided by web services from within SQL, using components built using the [Sclera Extensions SDK](../sdk/sdkintro.md).

-As an illustrative example, Sclera provides access to (dummy) stock ticker streams.

-This feature introduces a table expression with the following syntax:

-    EXTERNAL STOCKTICKER( symbol [ , gap [ , duration ] ] )
-    [ ORDERED BY ( expression [ ASC | DESC ] [ NULLS { FIRST | LAST } ] [, ...] ) ]

-- The mandatory parameter `symbol` string contains the stock symbol of interest.
-A stock symbol can be qualified with the exchange symbol (e.g. `"NYSE:IBM"`), or it can be unqualified (e.g. `"IBM"`).
-The exchange for unqualified symbol is determined automatically by the service.
-- The optional parameter `gap` is an integer specifying the duration between consecutive readings, in seconds.
-For a reading per minute specify 60, for one per hour specify 3600, and so on.
-When not specified, `gap` is taken to be 60 seconds.
-- The optional parameter `duration` is an integer specifying the number of days for which the data is requested.
-When not specified, `duration` is taken to be 1 day.
-- The `ORDERED BY` clause *declares* the sort order of the emitted rows; note that this is an unverified declaration, and Sclera blindly relies on the same while planning further evaluation on these rows.

-The resulting table contains one row per reading for the stock specified by the parameter `symbol`, and the duration between readings and the number of readings is determined by parameters `gap` and `duration` mentioned above.
-Each output row contains the following columns:

-- `symbol`, containing the ticker symbol (same as the `symbol` input parameter)
-- `exchange`, containing the exchange for the `symbol`; this is taken from the `symbols` parameter if mentioned with the ticker symbol, or is identified automatically by the service
-- `ts`, containing the timestamp of the reading
-- `high` value of the stock since the previous reading
-- `low` value of the stock since the previous reading
-- `open` value after the previous reading
-- `close` value before this reading

-The output is ordered on `symbol`, and on `ts` within each symbol.

-The resulting table can also be aggregated over, joined with other base or virtual tables, and so on, just like a base table or a view.

-For instance, the following query gives the symbol, exchange, timestamp and the difference between open and close for each two-minute period for past one day.
-The stocks of interest is ORCL (Oracle).

-    > SELECT symbol, exchange, ts, (close - open) as difference FROM EXTERNAL STOCKTICKER("ORCL", 120, 1);